towhee-io/examples/image/text_image_retrieval/README.md

 ## Load Large-scale Image Data

-I think you already know from previous notebooks that a very important step in reverse image search is loading the data.
+I think you already know from previous notebooks that a very important step in  text-image search is loading the data.
 If you have large-scale data, you can try running the `set_parallel` method in [load.py](./load.py), which make the import process faster and safer.

 > You can load your own data in this script.